Composition Extraordinaire & Voice Immortal Series (9)

 Drawn from personal memory, a few compositions I could remember from this movie are “Parthukondirunthale Pothum” & “Oho Nila Rani” (Seergazhi Govindarajan), “Chittu Sirathathu Pole (Seerkazhi Govindarajan & P Susheela), “Devi Vijaya Bhavani” (P Susheela).
 Please refer to the film’s title cards for information about other additional singers, if one happens to get hold of the movie.

 Now let us begin to enjoy the song and its nuances.
-When Ma starts the pallavi “Devi Vijaya Bhavani……Characharam Thozhum Thaye Kalyani”, you know that she becomes the sole saviour of this song and does the heavy-lifting for G Ramanatha Iyer’s soulful tune.
+When Susheela starts the pallavi (phrase) “Devi Vijaya Bhavani……Characharam Thozhum Thaye Kalyani”, you know that she becomes the sole saviour of this song and does the heavy-lifting for G Ramanatha Iyer’s soulful tune.
 That is what a singer is supposed to do and not otherwise (vocal casualty).
 See how dutifully she executes that line as taught by the one and only Isai Medhai (a great rapport between the teacher and the taught).

 Then comes the first Charanam with extended bhrigas and perfect landings.
 “Nenjil Kovil Kondai..Unayae Naan Thanjamaagha Adainthen.”
 Listen to her God-blessed voice; just how she is able to achieve those vocal lines that are nearly impossible with ease is perhaps god’s gift to her.
-Again Ma’s beautiful and distinctive tone, flawless vocal dynamics in this Bhakthi laden song is at full phenomenal display.
+Again Susheela’s beautiful and distinctive tone, flawless vocal dynamics in this Bhakthi laden song is at full phenomenal display.
 “Malargindra Vaazhvile Nilayana Sowbaghyam….Pongave Kulam Vilangave..”
 Her voice soars, floats, paces and radiates divine brilliance.
-Sometimes, Ma reminds me of the Norwegian Kirsten Flagstad (a great Wagnarian Soprano).
+Sometimes, she reminds me of the Norwegian Kirsten Flagstad (a great Wagnarian Soprano).

 The second Charnam establishes her superiority over her contemporaries, with her diction intact-simply superb.
 “Bhuvanam yaavum Bhoga Vaazhvu Perave…Himaya Raajan Madi Meethilethavaznthu Paramporuludan Inainthhu Leelai Purindhe”.
 It demands every combination of vocal skills.
 Besides having a voice that is supreme in beauty and clarity second to none, she has such mastery over the Carnatic Raga “Subhapantuvarali”.
 There is no better display of ravishing tone, lightening fast bhrigas, and a magnificent rendition than this line.